Industrial Glossary

 Procurement & Supply ChainStock Keeping Unit

 A unique alphanumeric identifier assigned to a product for inventory management and tracking purposes.
-Each distinct product (including variations in size, color, or packaging) receives its own SKU to enable accurate stock control and order fulfillment.
+Each distinct product variation receives its own SKU to support accurate stock control and order fulfillment.

 T